 Openings prior probabilities are influenced by maps and previous games (meta-game) in the same match and/or against the same opponent (pros tourneys: BO5+).
 We will not consider it for the rest of this work.
-This is a huge mistake, as it is central to StarCraft gameplay balance, but we play by the rules of current bots tournaments (BO1).
+This is a huge mistake2, as it is central to StarCraft gameplay balance, but we play by the rules of current bots tournaments (BO1).

-&lt;sup>2it is very easy to adapt in our model: just put/change a prior
+2 it is very easy to adapt in our model: just put/change a prior